 Subject Synopsis/ Data Representation Indicative Syllabus Frequency distribution; histogram; other graphical methods.
 Statistical Measures Measures of central tendency; measures of variability; measures of shape.
 Probability Concepts Sample space; simple and compound events; probability laws; random variables.
 Statistical Distributions Discrete distribution; Continuous distribution; Binomial, Normal and other distributions and their characteristics.
 Sampling Theory Sampling distributions; central limit theorem.
 Estimation Point and interval estimates; confidence intervals; significance level.
 Tests of Hypothesis Null and alternative hypotheses; sample size; type I and type II errors.
-Inference about a population; Inference about comparing two populations; T-Analysis of Variance One-way analysis of variance Linear Regression and Correlation Least squares method; coefficient of correlation.
+Inference about a population; Inference about comparing two populations; T-test.
+Analysis of Variance One-way analysis of variance Linear Regression and Correlation Least squares method; coefficient of correlation.
 Multiple Regression Applications of multiple regression equation; inferences about parameters.
-Teaching/Learning Concepts and techniques will be introduced through lectures.
+Teaching/Learning Methodology Concepts and techniques will be introduced through lectures.
 Students are required to apply the knowledge and skills to solve various applied statistical problems in the form of exercise and case study.
-The use of relevant computer package will be encouraged.
+The use of relevant software such as Excel, STATA, and Python will be introduced and encouraged.